gbmhunter/blog/content/electronics/components/op-amps/index.md

 "_Rail-to-rail_" op-amps cannot really output either rail voltage.
 A negative power supply is always required if you want the op-amp to be able to output a true 0V.
 {{% /warning %}}

-**To achieve a true ground output, you need a negative voltage supply.** There are dedicated IC's designed to provide a small negative power supply to op-amps so that they can output true ground.
+**To achieve a true ground output, you need a negative voltage supply.** There are dedicated ICs designed to provide a small negative power supply to op-amps so that they can output true ground.
 One such example is the [Texas Instruments LM7705](http://www.ti.com/product/LM7705), a "_Low Noise Negative Bias Generator_".
 This IC only generates -230mV, which allows the designer to use CMOS-based op-amps which usually have a maximum supply voltage of 5.5V.

 {{< img src="lm7705-low-noise-negative-bias-voltage-generator-for-op-amp-application-schematic.png" width="688px" caption="The typical application schematic for the Texas Instruments LM7705, a 'Low-Noise Negative Bias Generator' for the negative supply of an op-amp.
 This allows the op-amp to output true 0V.
 Image from http://www.ti.com/."  >}}